 Before serving just a few guests, ask if any take milk or cream and sugar; for a larger gathering, prepare these in one or more small pitchers or creamers and sugar bowls.
 Have separate pitchers of low-fat or nonfat milk and a separate bowl holding packets of artificial sweetener on hand for guests who might prefer them.

 Serve some complementary bites of food.

 Just as wine comes alive most fully when it accompanies food, so does good coffee benefit from the companionship of something to nibble.
-Put out platters or bowls of coffee accompaniments appropriate to the time of day or occasion, from a few simple cookies to a home-baked coffee cake to elegant hand-dipped chocolate truffles.
+Put out platters or bowls of coffee accompaniments appropriate to the time of day or occasion, from a few simple cookies to a home-baked coffee cake to elegant hand-dipped dark chocolate truffles.

 Have coffee refills ready.